 For musicians, career sustainability hinges on audience development.

 When we continually attract new listeners, our revenues grow, and we gain the freedom to fully devote ourselves to our art.

-In my work as a career coach, I use design thinking strategies to help musicians achieve all sorts of goals, including to build new audiences and bolster their incomes.
+In my work as a career coach and entrepreneurship educator, I use design thinking strategies to help musicians achieve all sorts of goals, including to build new audiences and bolster their incomes.